15 Dimensional Analysis

 Derivation of the Π Products

 where the values of the coefficients \alpha, \beta, and \gamma must be obtained to make the equation dimensionally homogeneous and dimensionless.
-In terms of the dimensions of the problem, then
+In terms of the dimensions of the parameters, then

 In terms of the dimensions, then